ariesb/autokin/README.md

 ## What's New
 * Ability to test response JSON Data against JSON Schema (https://json-schema.org/).
 See example.
 * Allow pre-define variable set that can be loaded use within features
+* **Autokin Generators**: Ability to generate data randomly or based on certain list
 * Ability to test response execution time
 * New Console Log Outputs